as595/NeuralCompression/README.md

 # NeuralCompression

-AE, VAE, VQVAE comparison for task-oriented compression
+Evaluation of neural methods for task-oriented compression of radio astronomy data.

+This implementation uses [PyTorch Lightning](https://lightning.ai/docs/pytorch/stable/) and [Weights and Biases](https://wandb.ai).

 ---